Supplier Standards Code of Conduct

 4. Human Rights and Labor Standards

-All employees should be free from discrimination, abuse and intimidation.
+All employees should be free from discrimination, abuse, and intimidation.
 All employees should be afforded a safe and healthy workplace environment in alignment with the principles of equal opportunity and fair treatment.
-In practice, this will require suppliers to develop and enforce their own policies prohibiting harassment, sexual abuse, physical punishment, bullying, and other forms of disruptive workplace behavior.
+In practice, this will require Suppliers to develop and enforce their own policies prohibiting harassment, sexual abuse, physical punishment, bullying, and other forms of disruptive workplace behaviour.
 This will also require the establishment and maintenance of a reporting system allowing employees to communicate instances of breach without fear of reprisal.

 5. Corporate Ethics and accountability

-Hino expects all suppliers and contractors to recognise the value of corporate ethics and accountable business practices.
-This means that suppliers and contractors should prohibit corrupt business practices including the paying and accepting of bribes within their own operations and supply chains.
-An internal whistle-blowing system should be made available to the employees of all suppliers allowing the reporting of suspected or actual instances of corruption, bribery and dishonest business practices without fear of reprisal.
+Hino expects all Suppliers to recognise the value of corporate ethics and accountable business practices.
+This means that Suppliers should prohibit corrupt business practices including the paying and accepting of bribes within their own operations and supply chains.
+An internal whistle-blowing system should be made available to the employees of all Suppliers allowing the reporting of suspected or actual instances of corruption, bribery, and dishonest business practices without fear of reprisal.

 Suppliers are expected to comply with all applicable Privacy and Information security laws, regulations and standards regarding confidential business information and personal information relating to Hino.
 This requires the implementation and the maintenance of effective information storage systems to govern the dissemination and destruction of confidential business information and personal information.